LudwigEnglbrecht/cytoscape.js-prov/README.md

 It is assumed that your provenacne data (from [Camflow](http://camflow.org/)) is published to a MQTT Message Broker.

-The following command subscribes to a topic and sends every entry to a Mongo DB
+The following command subscribes to a topic and sends every entry to a Mongo DB collection
 ```
 sh mqttToMongo
 ```